Tega Industries Ltd

 AI Analysis — Bull vs Bear

-- Dividend payout of only 8.02% of profits over 3 years offers negligible shareholder returns at 0.11% yield
+- Dividend payout is only 8.02% of profits over the last 3 years with a yield of 0.12%, offering negligible income return to shareholders

 This is AI-generated analysis, not financial advice.
 Do your own due diligence.